anuragambuja/data-engineering-gcp/Dataflow.md

+> ### Schema
+- A schema describe a type in terms of fields and values
+- Fields can be int, long, string etc
+- Some fields can be marked as optional,  sometimes referred to as nullable or requited.
+- Often records have a nested structure.
+These structure records have some commonly feature array or map type fields.

 > ### State & Timers
 - With stateful ParDos, there are many aggregations that can be implemented without having to use a combiner or a GroupByKey.
 State is maintained per key.
 For streaming pipelines, the state is also maintained per window.